zjruff/pycnet-audio/docs/index.rst

 Depending on the mode chosen, pycnet may generate one or more output files when you process data.
 These will all be in the form of comma-separated value (CSV) files, and they will all be saved in the target directory you provided.
 CSV files can be opened in a spreadsheet program like Excel or a text editor like Notepad, or imported as a table using a statistical program like R. The names of these files will include the name of the target directory (just the folder name, not the full path) and, in most cases, the version of PNW-Cnet used (either 'v5' or 'v4').
 As an example, let's say I have data in a folder called CLE_36702 that I have processed with PNW-Cnet version 5.
 The output files would be as follows:

-CLE_36702_wav_inventory.csv
+CLE_36702_wav_inventory.csv (or CLE_36702_flac_inventory.csv)
-	Lists all files with a .wav extension found in the directory rooted at CLE_36702.
+	Lists all files with the appropriate extension found in the directory rooted at CLE_36702, with one line for each audio file.
 Fields in this file are as follows:

 		Folder
 			Location of the file relative to CLE_36702.

 		Filename
-			Name of the .wav file.
+			Name of the audio file.

 		Size
 			Size of the file in bytes.